 - 1. SEG Panel Chair receives report or information of alleged transgression.
 This could be a press report or from an informant in the sector. - 2.
 SEG Panel Chair seeks to verify the report via independent sources, such as police and local enforcement authorities, to understand if the report is credible. - 3.
 Allegations are presented to the client, and the client asked to provide an explanation and their version of events.
-Clients will be advised that there is a possibility of suspension of the certificate whilst the investigation is carried out
+Clients will be advised that there is a possibility of suspension of the certificate whilst the investigation is carried out - 4.
+Depending on the outcome of those initial enquiries, the SEG Panel may need to undertake a more detailed investigation to interview the client and potential witnesses (however, if there is a legal case, access to evidence may be limited)

-- 4. Depending on the outcome of those initial enquiries, the SEG Panel may need to undertake a more detailed investigation to interview the client and potential witnesses (however, if there is a legal case, access to evidence may be limited) - 5.
-If, on the balance of probability, it is concluded that there is a case to answer, the Certificate will be suspended, pending the outcome of further investigations.
+- 5. If, on the balance of probability, it is concluded that there is a case to answer, the certificate will be suspended, pending the outcome of further investigations.
 The suspension will be stopped if and when credible evidence is presented that reverses the balance of probability of guilt. - 6.
-Note, suspension does not mean withdrawal of a Certificate, it is temporary, pending the outcome of further investigations.
-If found not guilty, the suspension will be lifted and the Certificate immediately re-enacted. - 7.
-If the client is found guilty of the allegations, the Certificate will be withdrawn for a commensurate period.
+Note, suspension does not mean withdrawal of a certificate.
+It is temporary, pending the outcome of further investigations.
+If found not guilty, the suspension will be lifted and the certificate immediately re-instated. - 7.
+If the client is found guilty of the allegations, the certificate will be withdrawn for a commensurate period.
 After that period, the client can seek re-assessment for a new certificate.
 Note the timescales in Component 1 will apply.
+If the transgression is an offence under statutory legislation, SEG will have the responsibility to report it to the relevant enforcement authority.